jeffpar/pcjs.v1/_posts/2018-04-01-exploring-the-ibm-personal-computer.md

     SS=0FDF DS=0439 ES=0439 PS=F006 V0 D0 I1 T0 S0 Z0 A0 P1 C0
     &02C1:06A4 CD10             INT      10

-which expects the coordinates of the top left corner of the scroll operation in CX and the bottom right coordinates in DX.
-However, as you can see above, they pass the top values in DX and the bottom values in CX, so when the ROM subtracts CX from DX to calculate the number of rows and columns to scroll (or in this case, to clear), it ends up with negative values, which it then treats as large positive numbers instead, and proceeds to erase a large swath of memory past the bottom of the screen.
+which *should* have passed the coordinates of the top left corner of the scroll operation in CX and the bottom right coordinates in DX.
+However, as you can see above, they passed the top values in DX and the bottom values in CX, so when the ROM subtracts CX from DX to calculate the number of rows and columns to scroll (or in this case, to clear), it ends up with negative values, which it then treats as large positive numbers instead, and proceeds to erase a large swath of memory past the bottom of the screen.

 So why, on a *real* PC, was the screen still being successfully erased?
 Because the monochrome video card's 4K buffer